KarlGW/azcfg/README.md

 Set the environment variable `AZCFG_APPCONFIGURATION_NAME` to the name of the target App Configuration.
 An alternative is to pass the option `WithAppConfiguration` to the call to `Parse`.

-If the settings have a label associated with them set the environment variable `AZCFG_SETTINGS_LABEL`, or pass the option `WithSettingsLabel` to the call to `Parse`.
+If the settings have a label associated with them, set the environment variable `AZCFG_SETTINGS_LABEL`, or pass the option `WithSettingsLabel` to the call to `Parse`.
 More information on handling labels (including multiple labels) can be found in the section [App Configuration setting labels](#app-configuration-setting-labels).